How to start a fish and chips shop

 Luckily, the above obstacles are not impossible to navigate.
 New businesses can still establish themselves in today’s market – you just need to engage in careful planning and a more strategic approach.

-The main thing to consider if you’re looking to open a new business now – particularly in the hospitality industry – is that you have enough cash reserves to cope with a sudden expense or increase of overheads.
+The main thing to consider if you’re looking to open a new business now – particularly in the hospitality industry – is that you have enough cash reserves to cope with a sudden expense or increase in overheads.

 If not, you may need to consider taking out a business loan to cover short-term or emergency costs.

-Finding a premises
+Finding a premise

-You could find an existing fish and chip shop for sale and takeover its existing customer base and equipment, or, if you’re not ready to commit to buying one outright, there are plenty of fish and chip shops for rent.
+You could find an existing fish and chip shop for sale and take over its existing customer base and equipment, or, if you’re not ready to commit to buying one outright, there are plenty of fish and chip shops for rent.

 Before deciding, establish the reasons why the fish and chip shop is being given up for sale in the first place.
-It could just be that the current management are ready to move onto new horizons, or it could be that the shop has problems beyond control that make it a poor investment.
+It could just be that the current management is ready to move onto new horizons, or it could be that the shop has problems beyond its control that make it a poor investment.

 Here’s what you should consider when choosing a location for your fish and chip shop:

-• Low-income area – as an affordable but delicious meal, fish and chips have always found success in low income areas.
-Provided there’s a ready supply of local punters and not too much competition, a low-income area can represent a good location
+• Low-income area: as an affordable but delicious meal, fish and chips have always found success in low-income areas.
+Provided there’s a ready supply of local punters and not too much competition, a low-income area can represent a good location.

-• High-income area – though people will have more disposable income, they are more likely to cook at home or go to restaurants in high income areas.
-That said, a high-quality fish and chip shop could still succeed
+• High-income area: though people will have more disposable income, they are more likely to cook at home or go to restaurants in high-income areas.
+That said, a high-quality fish and chip shop could still succeed.

-• Mixed income/ high footfall – areas such as town centres or busy high streets are going to give you the highest footfall but also cost the most in rent and rates.
+• Mixed income/high footfall: areas such as town centres or busy high streets are going to give you the highest footfall but also cost the most in rent and rates.
 You may also have more competition.

 Other considerations:

-• Proximity to competition – being relatively close to competitors can actually be advantageous to a small business.
+• Proximity to competition: being relatively close to competitors can actually be advantageous to a small business.
 Hungry customers like options, and if yours is the best of the choices, that’s where they’ll spend their pennies.
-Use nearby competitors strategically to show off your superior offering
+Use nearby competitors strategically to show off your superior offering.

-• Reputation – research customer reviews of the fish and chip shop you intend to buy before committing.
-If it’s got a poor local reputation, you’re going to have to put a lot of time and effort into swinging that around
+• Reputation: research customer reviews of the fish and chip shop you intend to buy before committing.
+If it’s got a poor local reputation, you’re going to have to put a lot of time and effort into swinging that around.

 Owning a fish and chip shop seems a sure-fire way to capitalise on our bountiful coastal waters and ravenous appetites.
-But, it’s essential to build in time for some careful business planning before you even think about shipping in that deep fat fryer.
+But it’s essential to build in time for some careful business planning before you even think about shipping in that deep-fat fryer.

 As with any business, you should write a thorough and detailed business plan for your fish and chip shop before committing to anything.